tiagosalema/tiagosalema/README.md

 <br>
 <br>

-🐥 Born in Portugal
+🐥  Born and raised in Portugal 🇵🇹

-👨‍💻 Working in the UK
+👨‍💻  Working in the UK 🇬🇧  since 2019

-👯 Active on some open-source projects.
+🏋️‍♀️ Active on some open-source projects.

-🤓 Check out [my articles](https://dev.to/tiagosalema) in dev.io.
+👨‍🏫  Check out [my articles](https://dev.to/tiagosalema) on dev.io.

-⚡ Fun fact: It works on my machine!
+Fun fact: It works on my machine! 🤓

 <br>
 <br>